haviital/nxtUDPTest/README.md

 And, of course, the beautiful Spectrum Next device itself, which I was lucky enough to be able to purchase for Christmas 2024!
 There is so much to learn still in many aspects of the device and the system SW.
 Also, I have only scratched the surface of the game gallery of Next and the original Spectrum :-)

 In the learning process, the Specturm Next discord community has been a priceless help.
-There are very professional, helpful and enthusiastic people, and without them this would have taken much much more that a month, from zero to a working program !
+There are very professional, helpful and enthusiastic people, and without them this would have taken much much more than a month, from zero to a working program !

 # Next steps